-- 1. Recipient is to use funding to perform eligible activities as identified in the Office of Grants and Training Fiscal Year 2006-07 State Homeland Security Grant Program (SHSGP), consistent with the Department of Homeland Security State Strategy. - 2.
-Recipient is subject to all administrative and financial requirements or will be in violation with the terms of the agreement.
+- Recipient is to use funding to perform the following eligible activities as identified in the United States Department of Homeland Security, Federal Emergency Management Agency, National Preparedness Directorate Fiscal Year 2007-08 State Homeland Security Grant Program (SHSGP), consistent with the Department of Homeland Security State Strategy. - 2.
+Recipient is subject to all administrative and financial requirements as set forth in this Agreement, or will be in violation of the terms of the Agreement.